cs-uob/COMS10012/exercises/part1/src/overview.md

   - 1 week of build tools
   - 2 weeks of databases

-Each week contains two lab sessions, and each session has associated videos to watch before the session (on the main page for each session) and a set of practical exercises which you'll tackle in the session (and should preview).
+Each week you'll get a lecture and then a series of practical exercises and labs to complete.